-The skin is the largest organ in the human body, and is a part of the integumentary system.
-In an average human being, the skin has a total surface area of about 1.5 to 2.0 square meters.
-For cosmetic reasons, it can be said that the skin is one of the most pampered organs in the human body.
+Skin is the largest organ in our body and is a part of the integumentary system.
+In an average human, the skin has a total surface area of about 1.5 to 2.0 sq.m.
+For cosmetic reasons, skin is one of the most pampered organs in the human body.
 A clear, glowing skin is always admired for its appearance.
-A healthy skin performs various vital bodily functions.
+A healthy skin performs various vital body functions.

 Layers of the Skin

 The human skin is made up of three layers - the outermost epidermis, followed by dermis, and the innermost hypodermis.
 The epidermis is made up of keratinocytes, melanocytes, Langerhans cells, and Merkel cells.
 This layer lacks blood vessels, and so, it gets nourishment from the superficial layers of the dermis.

 The layer beneath the epidermis is called dermis, and this layer is attached to the former by a basement membrane.
 The dermis has nerve endings, blood vessels, hair follicles, sebaceous glands, and lymphatic vessels.
 The hypodermis that lies beneath the dermis serves the purpose of attaching the other skin layers to the underlying bones or muscles.

 It is this layer, that contains a major part of the body fat.
 While epidermis plays a vital role in the function of maintaining body temperature, and in providing a waterproof outer covering; the dermis with connective tissues, protects the body from stress and strain.
 The hypodermis with fat provides insulation, and also cushions the inner parts.

 As the skin is exposed to the environment, it comes into contact with pathogens and other toxins.
 The Langerhans cells in the skin are responsible for destroying such pathogens.
 The skin protects the body from radiation and chemicals.